 Grand Canyon is not only the most famous Arizona road trip destination but also one of the most celebrated natural wonders in the entire world.
 It’s so big that its size is hard to grasp.

 With a length of 277 miles (446 km), width of up to 18 miles (29 km) and depth of more than a mile (1847 m) it’s hard not to admire the Arizona canyon.
 Still its size is just one of the reasons to have Grand Canyon as you favorite Arizona road trip destination.

 Other reasons to love Grand Canyon are its calming silence, fresh air and iconic hikes.
 In short, Grand Canyon is a place that holds enormous natural beauty and needs to be visited to be fully understood.

-When you visit Grand Canyon you have to pick between the North Rim and South Rim.
-The South Rim is the most visited and the one that’s open year-round.
+When you visit Grand Canyon, you can choose between the North Rim and the South Rim.
+The South Rim is the most visited, and the one that’s open year-round.
 But both rims of the mighty canyon are certainly spectacular to explore.

 Where to stay